apnadkarni/blt/doc/datatable.rst

 *tableName* **trace names** ?\ *pattern* ... ?
   Returns the names of the traces currently registered.
 This includes cell, row, and column traces.
-If one or more of *pattern* arguments are present then any trace name matching one of the patterns is returned. *Pattern* is a glob-style pattern.
+If one or more of *pattern* arguments are present then any trace name matching one of the patterns is returned. *Pattern* is a **glob**\-style pattern.
+Matching is done in a fashion similar to that used by the TCL **glob** command.

 *tableName* **trace row** *row* *how* *cmdPrefix* Registers a command when any cell in *row* is read, written, or